Maria Cristina de' Medici

 Maria Cristina de 'Medici (24 August 1609 – 9 August 1632) was a Tuscan princess and the first born child of Cosimo II de' Medici, Grand Duke of Tuscany.
+Born physically disabled and possibly mentally disabled, she died unmarried in 1632.

 Biography

-Maria Cristina de 'Medici was born on 24 August 1609 in Florence as the first child of Cosimo II de' Medici, Grand Duke of Tuscany and Archduchess Maria Maddalena of Austria.
-She was born with a deformity and was possibly mentally disabled.
+Born ten months after her parent's marriage, Maria Cristina de 'Medici was born on 24 August 1609 in Florence as the first child of Cosimo II de' Medici, Grand Duke of Tuscany and Archduchess Maria Maddalena of Austria.
+She was born with a physical disability and was possibly mentally disabled.
 She was baptized in the Catholic faith on 21 November 1610.

+Once proposed as a bride for Odoardo Farnese, Hereditary Prince of Parma, he instead married her sister Margherita.

-In 1619 she was sent to live in the Convent of the Holy Conception run by the Order of St. Stephen.
+In 1619 she was sent to live in the Convent of the Holy Conception run by the Order of St. Stephen, but never took monastic vows.

-She died on 9 August 1632 at the Villa del Poggio Imperiale.
+She died on 9 August 1632 at the Villa del Poggio Imperiale, and a portrait of her survives at the Kunsthistorisches Museum in Vienna.

+In 1857, her tomb in the Medici Chapel was opened, and her remains examined.
+During this examination, it was discovered that of the clothing she was buried in, "only the lace, completely decayed, and a little metal from the flowers from which the crown was made remained," and her remaining hair "separated from the skull and mixed with the bone".